VirusTotal/yara/docs/capi.rst

   success another error code in case of error.
 The list of possible return codes vary according to the modules compiled into YARA.

-.. c:function:: void yr_finalize_thread(void)

-  .. deprecated:: 3.8.0

-  Any thread using the library, except the main thread, must call this function when it finishes using the library.
-Since version 3.8.0 this calling this function is not required anymore, and it's deprecated.

 .. c:function:: int yr_compiler_create(YR_COMPILER** compiler)

   Create a YARA compiler.
 You must pass the address of a pointer to a